spectreseven1138/Godot-Utilities/readme.md

 - **NinePatchRectTextureButton**
   - A combination of a NinePatchRect and a TextureButton, with some extra features like text
+- **NodeTrailEmitter**
+  - Emits a trail for each added node based on customisable parameters

+### Classes:

 - **ExArray**
-  - A custom array class with a limit property and signals for when items are added or removed
+  - A custom array with a limit property and signals emitted when items are added or removed
 - **ExTexture**
   - A texture class which allows a texture to be scaled

 ### Functions (contained in Utils.gd):